KarimAnani/SquaresGame/README.md

 # Readme
 ## Background
 I decided to code something, start to finish, in a few hours, since I suddenly had downtime and hadn't programmed anything in about a decade; I couldn't even remember how to  write a for loop.
 This game (imaginatively titled _Squares_) was the result.
-Short of a main menu, the ability to restart the game, and type in who's just scored, I succeeded.
+Short of a main menu and the ability to type in who's just scored, I succeeded.
 I hope it's fun.

 ## How to play
 Just run the file main.py.
 Avoid the green squares for as long as you can.
 If you get bored, exit by pressing close.